Right… Left… No Thanks.

 “We should not, like sheep, follow the flock in front of us.
 We should plan our course by reason.”—Seneca, Letters, 123.10

-Bottom line, if you wish to be Stoic, you must divorce yourself from modern political parties and modern political agendas.
-You must not participate in the gender-wars, class-wars, or culture-wars, except to condemn them.
-You must not submit to left versus right, or play into the political party games.
-The truth is, the ancient Stoics did participate in the politics of their time, and considered it a duty to do so, but the word and process had a very different meaning.
-The word “politics” (πολιτικά) was not about parties or power, it was about how people lived justly and virtuously together in an organized society.
+If you wish to be Stoic, you must divorce yourself from modern political parties and modern political agendas.
+You must not participate in the gender wars, class wars, or culture wars, except to condemn them.
+You must not submit to left versus right or play into the political party games.
+The truth is, the ancient Stoics did participate in the politics of their time and considered it a duty to do so, but both the word and the process had a different meaning.
+The word “politics” (πολιτικά) was not about parties or power; it was about how people lived justly and virtuously together in an organized society.
 It was the art of living in common under reasoned order.
 As a Stoic, that must be your approach as well.
-This is your guide.

-You do not have political views.
-You have social views.
-Each one is formed independently and virtuously, through reason, logic, wisdom, justice, empathy, temperance, and truth.
+Do not have political views; have social views.
+Each one formed independently and virtuously, through reason, logic, wisdom, justice, empathy, temperance, and truth.
 No exceptions.
-This is where your civic duty lies.
+This is where honorable civic duty lies.

-You refuse to subscribe to group think, especially political parties.
+Refuse to subscribe to groupthink, especially political parties.

-You refuse to be labelled right or left.
-You are a Stoic—you don’t explain, you don’t argue.
-If someone wishes to learn, teach, but do not explain yourself or argue with those who do not seek to learn.
+Refuse to be labeled right or left.
+Don’t explain; don’t argue.
+If someone wishes to learn, teach, but do not explain or argue with those who do not seek to learn.

-You do not choose between the lesser of evils.
+Do not choose between the lesser of evils.
 Evil must be opposed—done.
 The Stoic does not participate in injustice, hypocrisy, and greed just to stop greater injustice, hypocrisy, and greed.
-You fight all of it, or you remove yourself from it.
-Pick one.
+Fight all of it or remove yourself from it.

 Lead by example.
-Say and do what you mean, mean and do what you say.
-If you cannot mean what you say and do, then nothing you say or do has meaning.
+Say and do what you mean; mean and do what you say.
+If you cannot mean what you say, then nothing you say has meaning.

-In everything you say, think, and do, ask yourself; does this align with courage, wisdom, justice, and temperance?
+In everything said and thought, ask yourself, does this align with courage, wisdom, justice, and temperance?
 If the answer is no, do not do it.

-Above all, remember this, Stoicism is never exclusionary, never to be weaponized against any group, and never political (in the modern sense).
+Above all, remember, Stoicism is never exclusionary, never to be weaponized against any group, and never political (in the modern sense).
 Stoicism is never to be used to keep someone else down.
-Stoicism is a human philosophy meant to empower and uplift whoever adopts it, and to be taught to whomever has not yet adopted it and wishes to do so.
+Stoicism is a human philosophy meant to empower and uplift whoever adopts it and to be taught to whoever has not yet adopted it and wishes to do so.
 It is not male, female, white, black, brown, gay, straight, trans, left, right, corporate, religious, or anything else besides human.
-If you are playing at Stoicism for any other purpose apart from the improvement of yourself as a virtuous human, and for the betterment of humanity—virtuously, then you are perverting Stoicism and you are not one of us.
+If you are playing at stoicism for any other purpose apart from the improvement of yourself as a virtuous human and for the betterment of humanity—virtuously—then you are perverting stoicism.

 If you accept this, then your political agenda is clear; you don’t have one.